The Majesty of God

 God did not condone Leah's deception, but He considered what a huge temptation it was for her quietly submit to her father's command to take Rachel's place at her wedding.
 She finally had a chance to marry and have her own family, and escape the scorn of others because she still single long past the age at which women usually married.

 And what if she hadn't quietly submitted to Laban's demand?
 Leah was likely to have been beaten into submission.
-Laban would have roared his head off at being defied.
+Laban would have roared his head off at being disobeyed.
 He probably would have made her do a lot of dirty work, and humiliated her in countless other ways for having defied him.
-She might have been pressured into marrying someone whom she found repulsive.
+She might have been punished by being pressured into marrying someone she found repulsive.

 Jacob probably considered these things, finally empathized with Leah, and began to see the justice of what had happened to him.
 Had he not dishonoured his father by deceiving him?
 Had he not robbed his brother through deception?
 When his spirit became meek and he accepted that he deserved to have his father–in–law deceive and rob him, and forgave Leah for her part in it, God finally opened Rachel's womb and let her conceive.

-Rachel gave birth to a beautiful child who was a genius.
-His name was Joseph.
-He had red hair like his Uncle Esau, but his features were fine.
-His large, solemn eyes observed much and his heart was very tender and attuned towards God.
+The child's name was Joseph.
+He had red hair like his Uncle Esau, but less of it on his body, and his features were very handsome.
+His large, solemn eyes observed much and his heart was tender and attuned towards God.
 Joseph's brothers resented him because their father doted on Joseph as the memorial of the love between him and Rachel.
 Jacob had waited a long time for his favourite wife to conceive and Joseph was surely the most outstanding of all his children.